 What is tagliatelle?

-If you are wondering what sort of pasta tagliatelle is, you’d be happy to know it’s the same pasta, which you might know by the name fettuccine.
+If you are wondering what sort of pasta tagliatelle is, you’d be happy to know it’s the same pasta you might know by the name fettuccine.
+The two different names come from two different regions of Italy but are virtually the same thing.

 Tagliatelle pasta comes bundled in little nests while fettuccine is straight.
-Two different names come from two different regions of Italy but are virtually the same thing.
 They certainly can be used in each other’s place in recipes.
-Here is an example of a creamy tagliatelle pasta recipe, which happens to be one of my favourites.
+Here is an example of a creamy tagliatelle pasta recipe which happens to be one of my favourites.

 - Don’t get hung up on the fact that I am using pancetta if you can’t find it.
 Use thickly cut decent quality bacon instead.

 - Look for pasta produced in Italy or the brand that says 100% durum semolina or 100% durum wheat.
 That will make a world of difference.
+And definitely cook in a large pot of salted water.
+Pasta needs a bit of space, and unsalted water gives you tasteless pasta.

 - Mix your pasta and sauce as soon as it’s cooked.
-Pasta in Italy is ALWAYS served mixed with a sauce rather than being scooped on top of plain pasta at the table.
+Drained pasta in Italy is ALWAYS served mixed with a sauce rather than being scooped on top of plain pasta at the table.
 Something magical happens when you combine hot pasta with hot sauce as the flavour coats the pasta and gets absorbed by it, so don’t wait until it’s at the table.
 Do it the Italian way!

-For a quick midweek meal all this pasta dish needs is a side salad like my Caprese Salad , and maybe some bread.
+For a quick midweek meal all this pasta dish needs is a side salad like my Caprese Salad , and maybe some focaccia.
 If you do serve good quality bread, don’t forget to add some olive oil and balsamic vinegar for dipping.
 Garlic bread will be amazing too!

 For the nights when you have spare time and feel more ambitious, add my Bruschetta recipe to start your dinner and roasted Parmesan broccoli to serve on the side.

-More Simple Pasta Recipes to Try:
+More Simple Pasta Recipes

 - Quick Roasted Cherry Tomato and Basil Pasta